mech/Notes/JavaScript/FRP/RxJS.md

 # RxJS

+> Treating events as collections and manipulating sets of events with "operators"

 Few applications are completely synchronous, and writing async code is necessary to keep applications responsive.

 Application is all about "data flow".